DiklaGel/VDJ_pipeline/README.md

 gelSeq uses a configuration file to point it to the locations of files that it needs and a couple of other options.
 An example configuration file is included in the repository - `gelSeq.conf`.

-TraCeR looks for the configuration file, in descending order of priority, from the following sources:
+gelSeq looks for the configuration file, in descending order of priority, from the following sources:
 1. The `-c` option used at run time for any of the gelSeq modes
 2. The default global location of `~/.gelSeqrc`
-3. If all else fails, the provided example `tracer.conf` in the directory is used
+3. If all else fails, the provided example `gelSeq.conf` in the directory is used

 **Important:** If you  specify relative paths in the config file these will be used as relative to the main installation directory.
-For example, `resources/Mmus/igblast_dbs` will resolve to `/<wherever you installed tracer>/tracer/resources/Mmus/igblast_dbs`.
+For example, `resources/Mmus/igblast_dbs` will resolve to `/<wherever you installed gelSeq>/gelSeq/resources/Mmus/igblast_dbs`.

 ### External tool locations
 gelSeq will look in your system's `PATH` for external tools.
 You can override this behaviour by editing your `gelSeq.conf`.
 Edit `gelSeq.conf` (or a copy) so that the paths within the `[tool_locations]` section point to the executables for all of the required tools.

 	[tool_locations]
-	#paths to tools used by TraCeR for alignment, quantitation, etc
+	#paths to tools used by gelSeq for alignment, quantitation, etc
 	igblast_path = /path/to/igblastn

 #### IgBLAST options